awsdocs/amazon-workmail-administration-guide/doc_source/tracking.md

    1. \(Optional\) Clear the check box for **Use default settings**, and select a **Destination Log Group** and **IAM Role**\.
 **Note**
 Choose this option only if you have already created a log group and custom IAM role using the AWS CLI\.
-For more information, see [Creating a Custom Log Group and IAM Role for Email Event Logging](#custom-tracking-role)\.
+For more information, see [Creating a custom log group and IAM role for email event logging](#custom-tracking-role)\.

 1. Select **I authorize Amazon WorkMail to publish logs in my account using this configuration**\.

 1. Choose **Save**\.

-## Creating a Custom Log Group and IAM Role for Email Event Logging<a name="custom-tracking-role"></a>
+## Creating a custom log group and IAM role for email event logging<a name="custom-tracking-role"></a>

 We recommend using the default settings when enabling email event logging for Amazon WorkMail\.
 If you require a custom monitoring configuration, you can use the AWS CLI to create a dedicated log group and custom IAM role for email event logging\.